Dongchenl/caer/README.md

-encode_neuron.h | Encode the address of silicon neurons. synapse.h | Build physical synapses on neuromorphic hardware. initialize.h | Initialize the network. connect_davis.h | Configure the input neurons to receive events from DAVIS/DVS silicon retina. load_save.h | Load and save the learned synapse weights. record.h | Record the neural activity on the chips.
+encode_neuron.h | Encode the address of silicon neurons. synapse.h | Build physical synapses on neuromorphic hardware. initialize.h | Initialize the network. connect_retina.h | Configure the input neurons to receive events from DAVIS/DVS silicon retina. load_save.h | Load and save the learned synapse weights. record.h | Record the neural activity on the chips.